thunderrabbit/robnugen-journal-entries/2017/06/06holy-shit-what-a-morning.md

 at the correct station, which is in two stations from now.
 And I got to write all this to air my dirty laundry in my online journal.
 Hopefully it benefits someone somehow.

+## 11:17 Friday 09 June 2017 JST

+Okay, it has been some days since this happened.
+The session was Caroline helped resolve the issue in a huge way.
+I have (for the past N+1 years) said I get pissed off when I think people don't listen to me.
+This drives my behavior to not speak up, etc.

+Caroline helped me notice there is something deeper.
+In The Case of The Hot Soup, she helped me note that there was fear lurking under the anger.
+Fear that I won't catch the train to make it to my appointment on time.
+But even deeper, sadness lurking under the anger.
+Why didn't I feel this cared for when I was little??